jessecambon/jessecambon.github.io/_posts/2020-1-12-data-science-essentials.md

 | audi         | a4    |   1.8 | 1999 |   4 | manual(m5) | f   |  21 |  29 | p  | compact |
 | audi         | a4    |   2.0 | 2008 |   4 | manual(m6) | f   |  20 |  31 | p  | compact |

 We’ll perform a few of the most commonly used data manipulation operations on this dataset using the [dplyr](https://dplyr.tidyverse.org/) package.
-If you’re new to R, the **\<-** operator that you see below is used to assign the value of what follows it to the dataset named on the left (here we are saving a modified version of the ‘mpg’ dataset as the ‘mpg\_subset’ dataset).
+If you’re new to R, the **\<-** operator that you see below is used to assign the value of what follows it to the dataset that precedes it.
+In this example, we are manipulating the ‘mpg’ dataset and saving it as the ‘mpg\_subset’ dataset.

 If you’re not familiar with dplyr, note that the “pipe” operator **%\>%** is used to pass the output of a function to the following function.
 This allows us to perform data manipulations in sequence in a clear and readable way.

-In this example, we select the two rows that contain Nissan vehicles years 2005 and later with 4 cylinders, create two new columns, order the columns, remove two columns, and rename a column.
+In this example, we select the two rows that contain Nissan vehicles years 2005 and later with 4 cylinders, create two new columns, order the columns, remove four columns, and rename a column.
 In the order that they are used below, here are the main functions used to accomplish this:

   - [filter](https://dplyr.tidyverse.org/reference/filter.html) controls which rows we want to keep from the input dataset.
 In this example, three conditions are applied using the “&” (AND) operator.
   - [mutate](https://dplyr.tidyverse.org/reference/mutate.html) is used to create new columns.
   - [str\_c](https://stringr.tidyverse.org/reference/str_c.html) combines multiple strings.
 In this case we are combining the manufacturer and model string fields into a single field with a single space in between.
   - [select](https://dplyr.tidyverse.org/reference/select.html) is used to pick which columns from the input dataset we want to keep.
-This select statement sets the order of the first four columns, includes the remaining columns, but then removes the manufacturer and model columns.
+This select statement sets the order of the first four columns, includes the remaining columns, but then removes four columns.
       - A ‘-’ before a column name indicates that we want to remove that column.
       - The everything() function is shorthand for selecting all remaining columns and is an example of a [select helper](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/select_helpers).
   - [rename](https://dplyr.tidyverse.org/reference/select.html) is used to rename the ‘fl’ column to ‘fuel\_type’